solidjs/solid-playground/README.md

 $ pnpm run build
 ```

 :warning: Make sure to use Chromium-based browser for dev mode.
-Firefox doesn't work.
+Firefox doesn't work due to to [vite's limitation with web worker](https://vitejs.dev/guide/features.html#web-workers).

 ## Credits / Technologies used